fred3m/toyz/docs/source/index.rst

         + Interactive editing of point source catalogs
         + Catalog lookups (using astroquery and vizier)
         + Proper motions using specified catalogs

-- `DECam Tools`_ will be an interactive version of the command line tools I'm currently using to reduce data from the dark energy camera (DECam).
-Some of its key features are:
-        + Building an index to keep track of raw images and their post-processing counterparts
-        + Source detection and aperture photometry
-        + Color corrections for instrumental magnitudes
-        + Photometric calibration with standard fields using astroquery

 Third Party Software
 ====================